oe/lerna-ci/readme.md

 ```

 ### pickOne
-pick a value from a list with a custom method
+pick a value from a list with a custom compare method

 e.g.
 ```js